 How You Can Contribute To An IRA

-Each person can contribute up to $5,500 in an IRA and there are several ways you can max out an IRA if you choose to (or contribute any amount up to the max).
+Each person can contribute up to $7,000 to an IRA, and there are several ways to max out an IRA if you choose to (or contribute any amount up to the max).
 Decreasing your 401k contributions is one way.

 You can also use some of the $1,500 cash savings you accumulate monthly.
 Suppose you want to make the contributions all at once.
-In that case, you can use a portion of your emergency fund to partially fund your IRA, then set up automatic investments to using dollar cost averaging to max out your IRA over the year.
+In that case, you can use a portion of your emergency fund to fund your IRA partially, then set up automatic investments using dollar cost averaging to max out your IRA over the year.

 It would take $458.33/mo. per person ($916.66/mo. for both people) to max out an IRA with monthly contributions.
 You can repay your emergency fund over the next few months.

 Don’t let the $3000 minimum stop you from investing in the Vanguard Lifecycle funds if that is the plan you wish to invest in.
-You have a substantial emergency fund and stable jobs, so you could afford to invest the $3,000 or $6,000, then repay your emergency fund over the next couple months.
+You have a substantial emergency fund and stable jobs, so you could afford to invest the $3,000 or $6,000 and then repay your emergency fund over the next couple of months.

 Alternatively, you could save each month until you reach the $3,000 required to open a fund.
 I don’t think making a $3,000 or $6,000 initial investment instead of monthly installments will hurt you over the long run.

 Many studies show that lump sum investing outperforms dollar cost averaging in the long run.
 So, making a large lump sum investment is a good idea.